How Much Does It Cost to Start a Cleaning Business in 2026?

 Costs For Business Licensing And Permits

-• General business license: Depending on your city or state, fees range from $50 to $400.
+• General business license: Depending on your city or state, fees typically range from $50 to $400 per year.

-• Specialty permits: Services like handling hazardous materials might require additional permits, costing up to $200.
+• Specialty permits: Services involving hazardous materials (e.g., biohazard or industrial cleaning) may require additional permits, which can cost up to $200 or more.

 Professional Cleaning Certifications